Juanita Migwans Missing - Ontario Woman Not Seen Since October 4th, 2024

 In recent news at the time of writing, there was a significant reward related to her case.
 According to a recent CTV News article, "The Ontario Government is offering a $50,000 reward for information leading to the arrest and conviction of those responsible for the disappearance of Juanita Migwans as United Chiefs and Councils of Manitoulin Police Service Commission (UCCM Police) Ontario Provincial Police (OPP) continue their search efforts."

 The way the above quotation reads, it sounds as though foul play is suspected.
-But in a more official statement, the police said foul play was not ruled out.
+In a more official statement, the police said foul play was not ruled out.

 Juanita Migwans went missing from an Indian reserve on Manitoulin Island.
 This island stands out as the largest island in the world that is in a lake (Lake Huron).